python-attrs/cattrs/docs/preconf.md

 Found at {mod}`cattrs.preconf.orjson`.

 Bytes are serialized as base 85 strings.
-Sets are serialized as lists, and deserialized back into sets. `datetime` s are serialized as ISO 8601 strings.
+Sets are serialized as lists, and deserialized back into sets. `datetime` s and `date` s are serialized as ISO 8601 strings.

 _orjson_ doesn't support integers less than -9223372036854775808, and greater than 9223372036854775807.
 _orjson_ only supports mappings with string keys so mappings will have their keys stringified before serialization, and destringified during deserialization.